 Do stock futures predict prices for the next day?

-To buy a stock index future, you first need to open a futures account with a broker.
+To buy a stock index future, you must first open a futures account with a broker.
 Once you have an account, you can place an order to buy a contract on the desired stock index.
 The price of the contract is determined by the price of the underlying stock index, with the contract issuer agreeing to pay the difference between the agreed-upon price and the actual price of the shares when the contract expires.

 Stock futures offer several benefits for investors, including: